Here are answers to the most frequently asked questions relating to our grant programmes.

 At this stage, there are no changes to our programmes, and we are continuing to make grants to UK based and European institutions and organisations.

-We currently have four grant programmes (Academic Jewish Studies, Archives & Libraries, Museums and Jewish Communal Life).
+We currently have three grant programmes (Academic Jewish Studies, European Jewish Heritage and Jewish Communal Life).
 Each programme is slightly different and has its own grant categories.
 Some of the categories are by invitation only.

 Initiatives are mostly ongoing projects set up by the Rothschild Foundation Hanadiv Europe, often in cooperation with other institutions or other funders.